openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

    .. image:: ../../../shared/building_and_running_chapters/Images/outline-create-section.png
      :alt: The outline with the New Section buttons circled

-   A new section is added at the end of the course content, with the section name selected.
+   A new section appears at the end of the course content, with the section name selected.

 #.
 Enter the name for the new section.
-Remember that students see the section
+A descriptive name can help learners
-   name in the courseware.
+   locate content in the courseware.
+It can also help you select content when you analyze performance in edX Insights.

 #. :ref:`Add subsections<Create a Subsection>` to the new section as needed.